 Odin is a simple-to-use tool for Samsung Galaxy devices.
-If used properly, firmware or TWRP recovery installation goes as expected most of the time.
+If used properly, firmware or TWRP recovery installation usually goes as expected.
 However, sometimes you may encounter errors while flashing firmware using Samsung Odin.
-In this tutorial, we’ll check out the causes behind Odin’s “Complete (write) operation failed” error and fix it to get your Samsung device up and running again.
+In this tutorial, we’ll check out the causes behind Odin’s “Complete (write) operation failed” and other errors and fix them to get your Samsung device up and running again.

-When you use Odin to flash firmware on Samsung Galaxy devices, the flash tool tries to write the device partitions with the files of the firmware binaries.
+When you install Samsung firmware with Odin, the flash tool tries to write the device partitions with the files of the firmware binaries.
 The flashing procedure requires certain things to be done appropriately.
-If you make even a single mistake, Odin might throw the “Complete (write) operation failed” error.
-It simply means that Odin was not able to push the firmware images to your Samsung phone.
+If you make a mistake, Odin might throw the “Complete (write) operation failed” error.
+It means Odin couldn’t push the firmware images to your Samsung phone.

 Complete(Write) operation failed.